-Independence of the Board - Based on the nominees for election at the Meeting, 50% of the Board and 100% of key committees will be comprised of independent directors.
-Page 42 Independent Lead Director - The Board has appointed an independent lead director.
-Page 43 In Camera Meetings of the Board - Independent directors meet without management regularly.
+Independence of the Board - Based on the nominees for election at the Meeting, 71% of the Board and 100% of key committees will be comprised of independent directors.
+Page 40 Independent Lead Director - The Board has appointed an independent lead director.
+Page 41 In Camera Meetings of the Board - Independent directors meet without management regularly.
 Page 42 Board Mandate - Gold Royalty has adopted a comprehensive mandate for the Board.
-Page 45 Majority Voting Policy - The Board has adopted a majority voting policy where, subject to its terms, any director who receives a greater number of votes "withheld" than votes "for" in an uncontested election must promptly tender their resignation from the Board.
-Page 49 Diversity on the Board - Gold Royalty has adopted targets to have at least 30% of the Board be comprised of female directors by the annual meeting in 2025.
-Page 45 Risk Management - The Board has oversight over, and ensures management identifies and manages risks of the business.
-Page 46 Continuing Education - New directors are provided with orientation and education when they join the Board and are provided with ongoing education and updates on our operations and matters relevant to our business.
-Page 47 Code of Conduct and Ethics - The Board has adopted a Code of Conduct and Ethics and is responsible for monitoring compliance with the Code.
-Page 48 Whistleblower Policy - Gold Royalty has adopted a Whistleblower Policy, which allows for confidential and anonymous reporting of concerns or complaints.
-Page 48 Regular Assessments - The Board is committed to regular assessments of its effectiveness.
-Page 49 Share Ownership Requirements - The Company has adopted a share ownership policy, pursuant to which non-executive directors are required to hold Shares with a value equal to three times the amount of the annual retainer paid to them and senior executive officers are required to hold Shares with a value equal to three times the amount of the annual base salary paid to them.
-Page 50
+Page 43 Majority Voting Policy - The Board has adopted a majority voting policy where, subject to its terms, any director who receives a greater number of votes "against" than votes "for" in an uncontested election must promptly tender their resignation from the Board.
+Page 48 Diversity on the Board - Gold Royalty has adopted a target to have at least 30% of the Board be comprised of female directors by the annual meeting in 2025.
+If all Nominees are elected, female directors will represent 29% of the Board at the close of the Meeting.
+Page 44 Risk Management - The Board has oversight over, and ensures management identifies and manages risks of the business.
+Page 45 Continuing Education - New directors are provided with orientation and education when they join the Board and are provided with ongoing education and updates on our operations and matters relevant to our business.
+Page 46 Code of Conduct and Ethics - The Board has adopted a Code of Conduct and Ethics and is responsible for monitoring compliance with the Code.
+Page 46 Whistleblower Policy - Gold Royalty has adopted a Whistleblower Policy, which allows for confidential and anonymous reporting of concerns or complaints.
+Page 47 Regular Assessments - The Board is committed to regular assessments of its effectiveness.
+Page 48 Share Ownership Requirements - The Company has adopted a share ownership policy, pursuant to which non-executive directors are required to hold Shares with a value equal to three times the amount of the annual retainer paid to them and senior executive officers are required to hold Shares with a value equal to three times the amount of the annual base salary paid to them.
+Page 48